 • Begin straight across on the outside (grey section) and in through the bottom eyelets.

-• For the lower section, at each eyelet pair, cross the ends and feeding in through the next higher set of eyelets.
+• For the lower section, at each eyelet pair, cross the ends and feed in through the next higher set of eyelets.
 Repeat until just below the middle of the shoe.

 • Both ends run straight up the inside and out through the next higher eyelets.